 A Series 24 registered principal is licensed to supervise a broker dealer’s general securities business.
 The Series 24 exam will be presented in a 150-question multiple-choice format.
 Each candidate will have three hours and 30 minutes to complete the exam.
 A score of 70% or higher is required to pass.
 The Securities Institute will make sure that you have the required knowledge to pass the Series 24 and will ensure that you are confident in the application of the knowledge during the exam.
 The Securities Institute writers are subject matter experts as well as a Series 24 test experts.
 We understand how the test is written and our proven test-taking techniques can dramatically improve your results.

-Taking the Series 24 Exam
+What to Expect When Taking the Series 24 Exam

 The Series 24 exam is presented in multiple-choice format on a touch-screen computer known as the PROCTOR system.
 No computer skills are required and candidates will find that the test screen works in the same way as an ordinary ATM machine.
 Each test is made up of 150 questions that are randomly chosen from a test bank of several thousand questions.
 The test has a time limit of three hours and 30 minutes, which is designed to provide enough time for all candidates to complete the exam.
 Each Series 24 exam will comprise questions that focus on the following areas: